eko3alpha/docker-phpqa/README.md

 # Alias

 You can also create an alias so you dont have to type that whole command!
+More information can be found here: http://ctankersley.com/2015/12/23/dockerize-commands/

     sudo pico ~/.bash_profile